appcrash/media/server/event/README.md

 every node entering event graph, config the delegate then pass it to node by **OnEnter**.
 The delegate is the only way to communicate with others from the node's point of view: building up or tearing down links, request exiting from graph etc. Supposing node asks to talk to another one, it first requests link up through the delegate, the delegate passes the request to graph, after graph's sanity checking done, delegate get the new link id.
-Delegate starts a new goroutine in which user's **OnLinkUp** is invoked, and this link is buffered by delegate.
-Everytime user ask to **Delivery** event providing a link id, delegate will locate the receiver by inspecting link info, then call target node's receive method.
+Delegate return the created linkId to caller that invoke delegate's **RequestLinkUp**, and this link is buffered by delegate.
+Everytime user ask to
+**Deliver** event providing a link id, delegate will locate the receiver by inspecting link info, then call target node's receive method.
 The important thing is every node's max output link number is fixed once added to graph.
 User can change the max link number by define a private field **maxLink** as described before if the default max number can not satisfy him.
 Fixing the output link number is for performance while being reasonable in most real-world cases.
-The benefit is most frequently called method **Delivery** of delegate is lock-free because link buffer itself is fixed(read only) although elements of array may change.
+The benefit is most frequently called method **Deliver** of delegate is lock-free because link buffer itself is fixed(read only) although elements of array may change.
 An Atomic load is enough to complete the receiver locating, so the cost is acceptable.
 As for most business, a node can foresee its link usage.
 Hold the link until node exits graph, while cases requiring dynamically add/remove links should be rare.